Panchayat Season 3 OTT Release Date: When & Where To Watch Jitendra Kumar's Comedy-Drama

 The story follows the journey of Abhishek Tripathi, a young man who aspires to secure a government job after completing his engineering degree.
 However, he ends up with a low-paying job in a small village called Phulera.

-In the second season, he also finds love.
-The series makers have already released the trailer for the upcoming season, and Abhishek Tripathi will have a deep connection with Rinki, which will likely result in some chemistry between the two characters.
+In the second season, he also finds the love of his life.
+The trailer of the upcoming season has been released and it reveals that Abhishek Tripathi will develop a close relationship with Rinki, leading to potential chemistry between the characters.

 Cast

-The series features talented Jitendra Kumar as Abhishek Tripathi, Neena Gupta as Manju Devi Dubey, Sanvikaa as Rinki, Chandan Roy as Vikas, Raghubir Yadav as Brij Bhushan Dubey, Faisal Malik as Prahladchand, Biswapati Sarkar as Prateek, Sunita Rajwar as Kranti Devi, among others.
+The series also features Neena Gupta as Manju Devi Dubey, Sanvikaa as Rinki, Chandan Roy as Vikas, Raghubir Yadav as Brij Bhushan Dubey, Faisal Malik as Prahladchand, Biswapati Sarkar as Prateek, Sunita Rajwar as Kranti Devi, among others.

 Production

 Panchayat is written by Chandan Kumar and directed by Deepak Kumar Mishra.
-Anurag Saikia composed the music and Sameer Saxena produced the series under The Viral Fever.
-The cinematography is done by Amitabha Singh and Amit Kulkarni did the editing.
+Anurag Saikia composed the music and Sameer Saxena has produced the series under The Viral Fever.
+The cinematography is done by Amitabha Singh and Amit Kulkarni edited it.